moistbois/Moist-Liberation-APR/README.md

 * Updated build system to better implement per-mission tweaks.
 * A griefing notification system, which uses global chat to say when a player friendly fires an allied AI or civilian.
 * Persistent vehicle cargo, thanks to [Uniflare's PR](https://github.com/moistbois/Moist-Liberation-APR/pull/914)
 * Persistent vehicle damage and fuel condition.
-You can no longer use server restarts for free refueling and repairs.
 * Fixed boats not activating sectors.
-* Mobile Respawns have NATO Alphabet instead of grid position.
+* Mobile Respawns have NATO Alphabet designations instead of grid position.
-* Multiple Mobile Respawns (Ground, Boat, Air) to have more flexible attack options.
+* Multiple Mobile Respawns (Ground, Boat, Air) for more flexible attack options.
 * New secondary objective (Humanitarian Aid), thanks to [UselessFodder](https://github.com/moistbois/Moist-Liberation-APR/pull/894)
-* Tweaked balancing, focusing on a more fun yet difficult experience along with adding immersion and promoting more cooperative gameplay.
+* Tweaked balancing, focusing creating more immersion and promoting more cooperative gameplay.
-    * This includes disabling auto-deploying with GPS, artillery engine, squad management, current sector and sector progress UI, among other things.
+    * This includes disabling auto-deploying with GPS, artillery engine, squad management, current sector, and sector progress UI, among other things.
 * Per-sector activation range to allow more granular optimization of missions.
 * Full Heal tweaked to have a cooldown and not work around enemies.
 * New "Gear Crates", powered by [ALiVE's Orbat Faction creator](http://alivemod.com/).
 Add new crates with goodies to the build list, without their goodies being wiped by the clear script.
 They can be locked behind military base captures.